1-800-935-2620 Speak to a Tour Expert

 Tsiribihina River

 Enjoy a full day gliding along the water today, travelling into the heart of the river and waving to the locals on the banks and barges as you pass.
 In the absence of roads, nature flourishes along the river in this part of Madagascar – watch out for herds of zebus crossing the river, and flashes of colour as you look for bee-eaters, herons, and egrets in this bird lovers’ paradise.
-Stop occasionally for a village walk or a short trek for some lemur spotting before setting up camp at a village along the shore.
+Stop occasionally for a village walk or a short trek for animal spotting before setting up camp at a village along the shore.
 This evening, light a campfire and enjoy some traditional Malagasy music and dancing with the locals.

 Meals: Breakfast Dinner